 Conference organizers: Josefine Hetterich, Marc Siegel, and Vinzenz Hediger.

 Ever since its emergence as a low-cost, easy to access and share moving image technology in the 1970s, video has played a key role in political activism and community building.
-This international conference addresses the genealogies of contemporary video culture by taking a closer look at a crucial moment in the emergence of video activism: the queer activist video production in the US and across the world in the context of the AIDS crisis of the 1980s and 1990s.
-The focus of the event will be the work of filmmaker Jean Carlomusto, an influential, if still underappreciated figure at the intersection of queer activism and interventionist video art, whose work offers a productive starting point for interdisciplinary discussions in contemporary film and media studies, art history and the study of social movements.
+This international conference addressed the genealogies of contemporary video culture by taking a closer look at a crucial moment in the emergence of video activism: the queer activist video production in the US and across the world in the context of the AIDS crisis of the 1980s and 1990s.
+The focus of the event was the work of filmmaker Jean Carlomusto, an influential, if still underappreciated figure at the intersection of queer activism and interventionist video art, whose work offers a productive starting point for interdisciplinary discussions in contemporary film and media studies, art history and the study of social movements.